 Even though th is taught as a sound that is somewhat unique to English, its complication doesn’t stop there.
 In fact, the “th” in English is pronounced as two distinct sounds.

-The first “th” sound is voiced (vocal cords vibrate) as in the words “though,” “then” and “they.”
+The first “th” sound is voiced (vocal cords vibrate) as in the following words:

-The second “th” is voiceless (vocal cords do not vibrate) as in the words “thought,” “thick” or “cloth.”
+The second “th” is voiceless (vocal cords don’t vibrate) as in these words:

-Unfortunately, there is no rule for when to use which sound.
-That means that you will have to memorize which words have which sound.
+Unfortunately, there’s no rule for when to use which sound.
+That means that you’ll have to memorize which words have which sound.

 Don’t fear weird English pronunciation!
-By learning these simple rules, you can master English speaking and communicate clearly to whoever you meet!
+By learning these simple rules, you can master English speaking and communicate clearly with whoever you meet!